dashahaii/dashahaii/README.md

   </a>
 </p>

-<h1> About Me </h1>
+<h1> About Me: </h1>

 #### Hello, my name is David Reese, I am soon to graduate from The University of Akron with a B.S. in Computer Science.
-* I have attained dynamic group project experience in full stack web development work through the CS program.
+* I have had amazing collaborative experiences on web development projects through the UA CS program!
 * The Buchtel College of Arts & Sciences employs me as a Student Web Designer until graduation.
 * Also on-campus, I have completed a Systems Administrator Internship & over a year combined in positions working for the IT department.